Faruqt/Django-ToDo-App/README.md

 A <strong>TODO LIST</strong> web application with responsive UI which makes it easy for you to create and organize your tasks.

-This helps you to achieve all your daily and weekly team objectives in timely fashion :slightly_smiling_face:.
+This helps you to achieve all your daily and weekly objectives in timely fashion :slightly_smiling_face:.

 ## App Usage
 - The web application has been deployed to heroku server so that you can have a full user experience of the web application .<a href="https://faruqs-todo-app.herokuapp.com/"> Click here </a>